COVID-19 isolation, quarantine or lockdown and returning to school

 - Get your child back into the school routine, especially the routine for going to sleep and waking up at regular times.

-- Check your child knows about the school’s COVID-19 precautions like how to wash hands, wear a mask and maintain physical distancing.
+- Check your child knows about the school’s COVID-19 precautions like RATs or how to wash hands, wear a mask and maintain physical distancing.

-- Check your child’s uniform still fits and that they have enough stationery and other equipment.
+- If your child has been away from school for a while, check their uniform still fits and that they have enough stationery and other equipment.

 - If classroom doors and windows are being kept open for ventilation, check your child’s clothes are appropriate for the weather.

-Your child will probably have some ups and downs in the first few backs at school.
+Your child will probably have some ups and downs when they go back to school.
 It might take them a while to get used to learning with others and working to a fixed timetable again.
-They might also need time to adjust to being around friends and peers, especially if their friendships and relationships have changed during lockdown.
+They might also need time to adjust to being around friends and peers, especially if they’ve been away for a while or friendships and relationships have changed.

-In the first few weeks of being back at school, the main thing is for your child to feel positive about being there.
+The main thing is for your child to feel positive about being back at school.
 These tips can help:

 - Make sure your child gets plenty of healthy food, physical activity and sleep.
 This can help with emotional ups and downs.

 - Work on staying connected with your child.
-For example, you might be able to keep doing things that you enjoyed during lockdown, like going for a walk after dinner.
-Or you could go back to a pre-lockdown ritual, like getting a snack together on the way home from sport training.
+For example, you could do things like going for a walk together after dinner or getting a snack on the way home from sport training.

 - Keep your family routines predictable, and make time for family activities.
 For example, try to have family meals as often as possible, or have family games or movie nights on the weekend.